marina-fares/CS50_project2/README.md

 ### Overview

-It's a This project an online messaging service using Flask, similar in spirit to Slack.
-7
-chat room for your whole company, designed to replace email as your primary method of communication and sharing.
+This is a chat room for your whole company, designed to replace email as your primary method of communication and sharing.

 ### Features